AriFordsham/GHCWiki/cross-compilation.md

 Cross-compiling is almost working in HEAD for 7.7.
 Check the mailing list for patches that make it work (at least for some platforms).

+### Jan 2013: Simon Marlow

+I've done some cleanup of the build system, fixed some problems, and created the user instructions [Building/CrossCompiling](building/cross-compiling).

+Cross-compiling is working smoothly in at least one setup (Linux/x86_64 to Linux/armv6 unregisterised (Raspberry Pi))

 ---